MasonProtter/ReplMaker.jl/README.md

 REPL mode Expr_mode initialized.
 Press ) to enter and backspace to exit.
 ```

-As instructed, we simply press the `)` key and julia prompt is replaced
+As instructed, we simply press the `)` key and the `julia>` prompt is replaced
 ```
 Expr>
 ```
-and as desired, we now can enter julia code and be showed its quoted version.
+and as desired, we now can enter Julia code and be shown its quoted version.
 ```
 Expr> 1 + 1
 :(1 + 1)